cloudmaven/documentation/pages/p/p_costing.md

 Q: Why do I want to move to the cloud?

-A: Reduced risk, reduced hassle, lower cost, massive compute power.
+A: Reduced risk, reduced hassle, lower cost, and massive on-demand compute power should you need it.
 (If you need additional reasons keep reading.)
 Let's cover these points in slightly more detail.
 Traditionally you must purchase and maintain computers and then worry about disks crashing.
-The cloud is constantly creating backups and cloud operating systems are maintained and updated by the cloud vendors.
-You never buy or maintain hardware and you never need to worry about losing your work or data: The cloud is highly redundant.
-Your work environment is automatically migrated to the latest hardware as it becomes available; there is no obsolescence issue.
+In the cloud someone else has set up the computers already; and the cloud provider is constantly creating backups of your disk partitions.
+Cloud operating systems are maintained and updated and patched by the cloud provider (although you can also do security patches as needed).
+In short you never buy and/or maintain hardware and you won't worry about losing your work / data.
+Migrating to more powerful machines is trivially easy so your hardware does not gradually become obsolete.
 You *do* have to learn and implement cost management and security practices; so there is a learning curve.
-When you are not working you save your work environment as a machine image which has a negligible cost.
-Hence you do not pay for cloud computing resources when you are not using them.
-This is in contrast to purchasing your own computer hardware which runs 24/7i With luck it will run for three to five years, gradually becoming less state-of-the-art.
+When you are not working on cloud machines you turn them off.
+Your work environment as preserved at negligible cost (10 cents per GB per month).
+You do not pay for computing horsepower when you are not using it.
-Cloud providers do a huge amount of back-up work -- invisible to you -- so that
+And should you need massive computing power the cloud has thousands of machines available.
+You can scale your compute task out and complete your processing quickly.

 Q: How fast/powerful is a given cloud computer?